stefanberger/vllm-plugin-signature-enforcement/README.md

 To enforcement signature verification on AI models it is necessary to write a signature enforcement policy.
 This policy allows to specify which AI models have their signature verified and which signature verification method is to be used.
-A signature enforcement policy that expected the 'sigstore' type of signature on an AI model may look like this:
+A signature enforcement policy that expects the 'sigstore' type of signature on an AI model may look like this:

 ```text